MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/developer/how-to/smart-assist-bot.md

 > - This preview features does not come with technical support and Microsoft Dynamics 365 Technical Support won’t be able to help you with issues or questions.
 If Microsoft does elect to provide any type of support, such support is provided "as is," "with all faults," and without warranty, and may be discontinued at any time.
 > - Previews are not meant for production use, especially to process Personal Data or other data that is subject to heightened compliance requirements, and any use of "live" or production data is at your sole risk.
 All previews are subject to separate [Terms and Conditions](../../../legal/dynamics-insider-agreement.md).

-Build a custom bot to push real-time suggestions to agents for actions displayed within the smart assist control on the agent UI.
-The smart assist control uses Adaptive cards to push and display suggestions in UI.
+Build a custom bot to push real-time recommendations to agents for actions displayed within the smart assist control on the agent UI.
+The smart assist control uses Adaptive cards to push and display recommendations in UI.
 [Adaptive cards](https://adaptivecards.io) is an open-source standard that helps apps and services exchange rich snippets of native UI.
-The smart assist bot interprets the conversation context in real-time and provides suggestions to the agents.
+The smart assist bot interprets the conversation context in real-time and provides recommendations to the agents.

 You can use the [Adaptive Cards Designer](https://adaptivecards.io/designer/) to create your own adaptive card template.
 Also, you can embed macros and custom actions within a suggestion using web resources.